Native American language

 Organization working on behalf of the Buffalo River Dene First Nation's land rights.

-Curtis' early 20th-century ethnography of the Chipewyan Indians.
+Curtis' early 20th-century ethnography of the Dene tribe.

 Canadian Peoples: Na-Dene:

-Ethnography of the Chipewyan and other Dene nations.
+Ethnography of the Dene Suline and other Athabaskan nations.

 Chipewyin and Cree:

-Attitudes of the Chipewyan (Dene) people towards the Crees.
+Attitudes of the Dene people towards the Crees.

 Interviews with elders from the Dene tribe and other Saskatchewan First Nations